clement2019/ansible-project/instructions.md

 authorized_keys  id_ed25519  id_ed25519.pub

-#carryout
+# carry out
 cat id_ed25519.pub

 # You can share the id_ed25519.pub.pub but never share the id_ed25519 or id_rsa

 #Always go with the public key to communicate with other servers

-#You dont want to communicate using the password but u can use the public #key to talk to the target servers using the ansible passwordless methods
+#You dont want to communicate using the password but u can use the public key to talk to the target servers using the ansible passwordless methods

 Cat /home/ubuntu/.ssh/id_ed25519.pub